Elasto-Inertial Instability in Torsional Flows of Shear-Thinning Viscoelastic Fluids: Results and Discussion

-The effects of non-linear elasticity and shear thinning on the steady base torsional shearing flows are already included in Eq.~\ref{eq:eq3}; this criterion just needs to be augmented by an inertio-viscous term to incorporate the effects of fluid inertia in determining the onset of instability.
-Inertial non-linearities are quantified by the dimensionless ratio of the dynamic pressure $\rho{U}^2$ compared to the shear stress $\sigma$ (given by $\rho{U}^2/\sigma$).
-We note that this ratio is the same functional form as the dimensionless ratio $N_1/\sigma$, which determines the purely elastic instability, and as \cite{renardy2000current} has noted in strongly non-linear elastic flows, streamline tension gives rise to a modified form of the inviscid Euler or Bernoulli equation.
-These arguments all suggest that a modified and generalized stability criterion can be written in the generic form
+where $C$ is some critical value of this ratio.
+We note that this ratio is the same functional form as the dimensionless ratio $N_1/\sigma$, which determines the purely elastic instability and, as \cite{renardy2000current} has noted, in strongly non-linear elastic flows that streamline tension, gives rise to a modified form of the inviscid Euler or Bernoulli equation.
+This scaling in Eq.~\ref{eq:inertial} automatically gives rise to a combination of Reynolds number and a small parameter to quantify the inertial effects, similar to G\"ortler and Taylor numbers, as will be evident in the discussion below.

+A full inertioelastic linear stability analysis must consider perturbations arising from both elastic effects and inertial effects as well as cross-coupling terms that scale as $Re\,Wi\,\mathbf{v}'$.
+The resulting eigenvalue problem will be extremely complex, but from a dimensional viewpoint, it must embody the two limits, purely elastic and purely inertial, discussed above, as well as relevant cross-terms.
+The simplest possible functional form that captures these limits as well as cross-coupling between the elastic stresses and inertial perturbations is a linear combination of the two dimensionless groupings in Eq.~\ref{eq:elastic} and Eq.~\ref{eq:inertial}.
+This linear combination can be written in the generic form

 where $\alpha$ is the dimensionless weighting parameter, and $\tilde{M}_c$ is the critical disturbance magnitude (as modified by the inertial effects).
-Further simplification of Eq.~\ref{eq:eq5} in a cone and plate geometry can be obtained by using Eq.~\ref{eq:eq3} and substituting the characteristic velocity $U=\Omega{R}$ and $\dot{\gamma} = \Omega/\theta$ so that at the critical condition $\dot{\gamma} \to \dot{\gamma}_c$ we require
+Expanding the square in the second equality captures the critical criterion.
+Further simplification of Eq.~\ref{eq:eq5} in a cone and plate geometry can be obtained by using Eq.~\ref{eq:condST} and substituting the characteristic velocity $U=\Omega{R}$ and $\dot{\gamma} = \Omega/\theta$ so that at the critical condition $\dot{\gamma} \to \dot{\gamma}_c$ we require

 where a rate-dependent Reynolds number $Re=\rho\Omega{R^2}/\eta(\dot{\gamma})$ and also the (small) geometry parameter $\theta$ appears naturally in the inertial term.
-This new generalized criterion in Eq.~\ref{eq:eq6} asymptotically recovers the purely elastic instability condition (Eq.~\ref{eq:eq4}) when inertia is negligible, i.e., $Re \to 0$, and also predicts the onset of secondary motion due to inertial effects in Newtonian fluids in a cone and plate geometry when the product $Re\,\theta$ exceeds a critical value consistent with earlier perturbation analyses and experiments \citep{fewell1977secondary, sdougos1984secondary}.
+This new generalized criterion in Eq.~\ref{eq:eq6} asymptotically recovers the purely elastic instability condition (Eq.~\ref{eq:condST}) when inertia is negligible, i.e., $Re \to 0$, and also predicts the onset of secondary motion due to inertial effects in Newtonian fluids in a cone and plate geometry when the product $Re\,\theta$ exceeds a critical value consistent with earlier perturbation analyses and experiments \citep{fewell1977secondary, sdougos1984secondary}.